Global-Conflicts-ArmA/global-conflicts-website/_guides/60mmGuide.md

  So we can see our elevation for 750 meters, on charge 1, is 1229, with an elevation difference of 24mils per 100 meters.

  **How does elevation difference work?**
- Using our example above, we have 24mils to either add or subtract for every 100 meters difference in altitude.
+ Using our example above, we have 24mils to either add or subtract for every 100 meters difference in altitude.<br/>
- For this, our target is 100 meters higher then our location.
+ For this, our target is 100 meters higher then our location.<br/>
-We already know our standard elevation of 1229, now we adjust for that 100 meter height difference.
+We already know our standard elevation of 1229, now we adjust for that 100 meter height difference.<br/>
- Because we are 100 meters **lower** then our target, we will add 24mils, making our final elevation to target 1253.
+ Because we are 100 meters **lower** then our target, we will add 24mils, making our final elevation to target 1253.<br/>
- If we was **above** our target by 100 meters, we'd deduct 24mils from 1229.
+ If we was **above** our target by 100 meters, we'd deduct 24mils from 1229.<br/>
- For every extra 100 meters, you'd continue to add or subtract the mils in the forth column.
+ For every extra 100 meters, you'd continue to add or subtract the mils in the forth column.<br/>

  Using page up or down, adjust the elevation of your mortar until the dial on the left shows the same.
  ![enter image description here](https://i.imgur.com/p4KoW1C.jpeg)